-My husband and I have made it a rule not to say “We don’t have money” as a reason not to buy something that our kids would like to have.
+My husband and I have made it a rule not to say “We don’t have money” as a reason not to buy something that our kids want.
 It is not very healthy and will leave a negative impression on the kids.
 They will feel deprived and when they get to have money, it is likely that they will splurge on their wants.
 Instead, we let them understand.

-If you are really short on cash, you can honestly tell them that your money is intended to be spent on your needs, like grocery, electric bills, their school dues, and such, instead of just telling them flatly that you don’t have money because technically, that may not be true.
+If you are really short on cash, you can honestly tell them that your money is intended to be spent on your needs, like grocery, electric bills, their school dues, and such.
+It’s better than just telling them flatly that you don’t have money.
+Technically, that may not be true.

 Saving for what you want

 So we have another kind of savings–the savings for what we want to have or happen.
 It could be travel, a new gadget, and such.
 While the popular concept nowadays is You Live Only Once (YOLO), this may not exactly be good for our financial health.
 It has been established as a fact that many young ones now invest on experiences.
 While that is a nice thing and we also do that, we also have to balance it otherwise, we would tend to overdo the “experiencing” part.